20 Employee Engagement Ideas

 Starting with their first day on the job, employees should be paired up.
 Especially for new hires, a mentor or more senior employee can help answer questions about the company culture that the new employee might not ask of their direct manager.

 Over time, this mentorship turns into a friendly relationship.
 Mutual trust helps employees work through difficult situations.
 Be careful that employees stay energized and positive.
-Negativity spreads quickly between employees.
+Negativity spreads quickly among employees.

 Taking action to combat burnout is essential to your employees’ well-being and a way to show your team that you recognize a problem and intend to fix it.
 Request insight from your team about how they would attack this issue.
-Ask them about modified schedules, changing workloads, and anything that would help them.
+Ask them about modified schedules, changing workloads, and any input that would ultimately help them in the long run.
 If your employees trust your organization, they’ll give you honest feedback you can take action on right away.

 Aligned with the previous tip, your company culture can help encourage employees to log off.
 One of the most effective ways to combat burnout is to have a clear separation between work and personal life.
 This might sound counterintuitive when asking how to engage employees, but giving them time to shut down can let them refresh and set boundaries.

 Allow your employees to have blackout periods where they don’t get emails or messages.
-Most software allows you to schedule messages for tomorrow instead of sending a late night message while a topic is on your mind.
-If you set the example, your team will follow.
+Most software allows you to schedule messages for tomorrow instead of sending a late-night message while a topic is on your mind.
+If you set an example, your team will follow.

 Getting out of the physical or virtual office with colleagues is a good experience.
 It can help create bonds and relationships between co-workers, increasing communication and a sense of belonging.